eugeniop/blog/_posts/2020-03-09-art-and-geometry-building-the-auth0-logo-with-nanoleaf-panels-part-iii.md

 ### Future

 Nanoleafs can be _programmed_ and it ships with multiple integrations.
 One of them is with [IFTTT](https://ifttt.com/), which opens the door to innumerable options.
+There's also a (beta) [API](https://forum.nanoleaf.me/docs/openapi).
 Stay tuned!